Parts of the body and plumage

 Here a description of the commonly used terms to describe birds' bodies and plumages.
 For more terms see the glossary.

 Below we show the most frequently used terms regarding a bird's body and plumage.
 This is best done by using a sideways (lateral) view.

-Lateral view of an Olive-backed Oriole; for a description of the wing plumage see below
+Lateral view of a Common Redstart; for a description of the wing plumage see below

 The wing plumage can be best seen when birds spread their wings.
 Here an example of the underwing feathers.